joshuamicurtis/Assignment1/bio.md

 to take a road trip at the end of summer term to bring my truck from Portland to Pittsburgh.

+I would eventually like to move back to the west coast, or at least somewhere warmer than the midwest or northeast.

 Programming Background

 I started taking Computer Information classes at Portland Community